Betamovie: EDC-55 ED-Beta camcorder

 EDC-55 became the final and most advanced iteration of camcorders for the Betamax format.

-Actually, it does not belong to the Betamovie - lineup and is only mentioned in this article for the purpose of distinguishing it from the true Betamovie camcorders.

 It is a semiprofessional/prosumer device that only records in the ED-Beta format, the final high-definition variant of the Betamax format.
 This camera produces over 550 lines of resolution, records in Hi-Fi stereo and features insert audio and video editing.
 Unlike the Betamovie camcorders, it can play back its own recordings.
 It was only released for the NTSC format.

 Accessories

 AC Adapter/battery charger (AC-M100, AC-M110, BC-300)

 The AC-M100/110 is a combined AC Adapter and charger for a single NP-11 rechargeable battery.
 The output voltage to the camera is 9,6 V, 1 A. The battery is charged with 14 V, 1,2 A.

-The principal difference between the M100 and M110 appears to be that the M100 can run on 110 - 240 V AC while the M110 can run on 100 - 240 V AC.
+The principal difference between the M100 and M110 appears to be that the M100 can run on 110-240 V AC while the M110 can run on 100-240 V AC.

 The BC-300 can charge three NP-11 batteries simultaneously.